j-blackwell/pages/README.md

 #### Nerdy stuff
 I enjoy doing some hobby programming when I can find the time.
 I've been looking at this year's advent of code slowly and steadily.
 You can take a look at my solutions to this year's problems on my [github](https://github.com/jrstats/adventofcode/tree/main/2022) page.
-When I've had a bit more time, I've also created most of a smart mirror in python, and set up email notifications whenever [@BrentfordFC](https://twitter.com/BrentfordFC/) (COYB!) tweet about tickets going on sale.
+When I've had a bit more time, I've also created most of a smart mirror in python, set up email notifications whenever [@BrentfordFC](https://twitter.com/BrentfordFC/) (COYB!) [tweet about tickets going on sale](https://github.com/jrstats/twitterNotifications), and [optimised the Formula 1 calendar](https://github.com/jrstats/f1calendar/blob/master/solution.ipynb) to reduce its emissions.
 Again, feel free to take a look at them on my [github](https://github.com/jrstats) page.

 I'm also a fan of the Linux desktop, currently sporting the latest Fedora release.
 I love the open-source philosophy, and I'd like to contribute to open-source projects in the future.